The rise and fall: An asset analysis of the rebels contesting the Karnataka by-polls

 The elections became necessary after 14 Congress and 3 JD(S) MLAs resigned and were later disqualified.

-The Supreme Court while upholding their disqualification, however said that the order of the Speaker which barred from contesting the elections until the term of the legislative assembly ended was bad in law.
+The Supreme Court while upholding their disqualification, however, said that the order of the Speaker which barred from contesting the elections until the term of the legislative assembly ended was bad in law.

 Karnataka by-elections: Stock up, dry days in Bengaluru begin today

 The BJP has fielded all the rebels to contest the elections in the 15 assembly segments.
 The by-elections are being held in Athani, Kagwad, Gokak, Yellapura, Hirekerur, Ranibennur, Vijaynagara, Chickballapura, K.R.
-Pura, Yeshwanthpura, Mahalakshmi Layout, Shivajinagara, Hosakote, K.R.
-Pete and Hunsur.
+Puram, Yeshwanthpura, Mahalakshmi Layout, Shivajinagar, Hosakote, K.R.
+Pet and Hunsur.
 Voting would be held on December 5 and the counting would be on December 9, 2019.

 Analysing the assets of the rebels, it appears most of them have shown an increase in their affidavit filed before the Election Commission.
 Let us take a look at the assets of these candidates in comparison to what they had declared in 2018.